Exam registration only in LPIS

 If students who have registered for an examination fail to appear without appropriate notice, they will be blocked from the examination in question for a period of 10 weeks starting from the date of the missed exam (no-show rule).
 A no-show will not be counted as a lost examination attempt.

-No-show documentation may be handed in in person at the SSC until the beginning of the registration period for the following examination week (i.e. no-show documentation will be accepted until Monday, 2:00pm, two weeks before the start of the following examination week).
-Please note that any confirmations handed in too late will not be considered.
+"No-show" confirmations can be uploaded until the beginning of the registration period for the following exam week (i.e. until Monday, 2:00 p.m., 2 weeks before the start of the exam week no-show confirmations will be accepted).
+Confirmations submitted late will not be considered!

 Examination Attempts, Repeat Examinations, and Examinations by a Panel